dafirma/maumau/README.md

 - deal cards for 2 player
 - random deal of cards
 - button to cover or show the cards of player 1 or player 2
+- control the turn of each player
+- control the the amount of card each player should take
 - GameoverScreen, WinScreen
 - apply rules for special cards